microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

 The SmmuDxe driver will consume the SMMU_CONFIG HOB with the IORT data to configure the SMMU's found on the platform.
 It will set them up for Stage 2 Translation by default.
 SmmuDxe will install the IoMmu Protocol.
 Translation table mapping can be done by leveraging the IoMmu Protocol.
 The protocol functions are outlined below.
-Seperatley, an IoMmuLib is be provided for platforms to use to do DMA mappings for the SMMU.
+Seperatley, an IoMmuLib is provided for platforms to use to do DMA mappings for the SMMU.
 SmmuDxe will install the IORT ACPI Table.
 Platform should not install the IORT, but instead pass in the IORT data with the SMMU_CONFIG HOB.